rycoll/RankingBlog/_levels/Glimmer.md

 The other two quests involve flaming crystal lamps while super-flying around, which is also pretty fun.

 Overall, the gameplay in Glimmer is pretty solid.
-It's not too in-your-face with the tutorialising, which is mostly dished out slowly between here and ["/Summer_Forest.md"](Summer Forest).
+It's not too in-your-face with the tutorialising, which is mostly dished out slowly between here and [Summer Forest]({{'/levels/Summer_Forest.html' | relative_url}}).
 <!--excerpt-->
 Glimmer definitely gets the game off on the right foot.